Qualifying At Banks Versus Mortgage Companies For Mortgage

 Pros And Cons Of Banks Versus Mortgage Companies For Mortgage

-Interest Rates Qualifying At Banks Versus Mortgage Companies For Mortgage
+Interest Rates Qualifying At Banks Versus Lenders

 Banks, in general, have higher mortgage rates on retail residential mortgage loans.
 Banks have retail and wholesale divisions.
-The wholesale division of banks cater to mortgage brokers and they have total different pricing than the retail division.
+The wholesale division of banks cater to mortgage brokers and they have totally different pricing than the retail division.
 One of the reasons why banks have higher mortgage rates than other mortgage companies is because of their overhead costs.

 Here are examples of higher overhead costs that banks need to cover:

-- Higher end brick and mortar rents
+- Higher-end brick and mortar rents

 - FDIC Compliance